awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-data-download-files.md

 # Step 2: Download the Data Files<a name="tutorial-loading-data-download-files"></a>

-In this step, you will download a set of sample data files to your computer\.
-In the next step, you will upload the files to an Amazon S3 bucket\.
+In this step, you download a set of sample data files to your computer\.
+In the next step, you upload the files to an Amazon S3 bucket\.

 **To download the data files**

-1. Download the zipped file from the following link: [LoadingDataSampleFiles\.zip](https://s3.amazonaws.com/awssampledb/LoadingDataSampleFiles.zip)
+1. Download the zipped file: [LoadingDataSampleFiles\.zip](samples/LoadingDataSampleFiles.zip)\.

 1. Extract the files to a folder on your computer\.